 If you die, you lose all your stuff.
-You keep your Class(es), Race(s), and Level (and any Curses that were affecting you when you died) - your new character will look just like your old one.
-If you have Half-Breed or Super Munchkin, keep those as well.
+You keep your Class(es) and Level (and any Traps that were affecting you when you died) - your new character will look just like your old one.

 Looting The Body: Lay out your hand beside the cards you had in play.
-Starting with the one with the highest Level, each other player chooses one card... in case of ties in level, roll a die.
+Starting with the one with the highest Level, each other player chooses one card . . . in case of ties in level, roll a die.
 If your corpse runs out of cards, tough.
 After everyone gets one card, the rest are discarded.